St. Peter and St. Paul's Church, Wissembourg: History

 The church contains a fresco representing Saint Christopher: with its height of 11 m, it is the largest painted human figure on French territory.

 Among the church's remaining treasures features a pipe organ, built by Louis Dubois in 1766 in one of the largest baroque organ cases in Alsace.
 When this organ had become barely playable, another organ was installed in the south transept in 1953, in a design typical of its time.
 The Dubois organ was restored in its (almost) original state between 2010 and 2012.

-Located in the south transept of the abbey, the new organ, built buy Roethinger on the principles and aesthetics of the 1950s was taken up in 1989 by Yves Koenig.
+Located in the south transept of the abbey, the new organ, built by Roethinger on the principles and aesthetics of the 1950s was taken up in 1989 by Yves Koenig.
 It remained totally authentic and is therefore a valuable witness of the organ building at the middle of the twentieth century.

-An spacious and ornate but unfinished 15th century cloister in Late Gothic style and an adjacent Romanesque Chapter house (12th century) now serving as a lateral chapel are the only other remains of the monastery where Otfrid of Weissenburg once studied and taught.
+A spacious and ornate but unfinished 15th century cloister in Late Gothic style and an adjacent Romanesque Chapter house (12th century) now serving as a lateral chapel are the only other remains of the monastery where Otfrid of Weissenburg once studied and taught.